MicrosoftDocs/winrt-api/windows.storage/applicationdatalocality.md

 The data resides in the roaming application data store.

 ### -field SharedLocal
+The data resides in the shared local application data store.

 ### -field Temporary
 The data resides in the temporary application data store.